Description/Regulations

 The individual Dance teams may perform at the half time of their school’s L.E.S.T.
 Northwest basketball games, as desired, and as time allows.

 The L.E.S.T.
-Northwest Dance Competition date and time will be given in the L.E.S.T.
-Northwest schedule, which will be distributed in January.
+Dance Competition date and time will be posted on the L.E.S.T.
+Master Schedule.
 It will run in conjunction with the Cheerleading Competition.
-Schools that have a Dance Team and a Cheerleading squad will be properly spaced so that no school will have their Cheerleading squad perform right before or right after their Dance Team.
+Schools that have a Dance Team and a Cheerleading squad will be properly spaced so that no school will have their Cheerleading squad perform directly before or after their Dance Team.

 Major Characteristics of the Dance Routines

-1. The team must consist of four or more members.
+- The team must consist of four (4) or more members.
 TEAMS MUST BE DULY CONSTITUTED BY THEIR RESPECTIVE SCHOOLS, WITH AN ADVISOR IN ATTENDANCE, AND IT IS EXPECTED THAT THEY WILL HAVE PERFORMED AT SCHOOL FUNCTIONS BEFORE L.E.S.T.
-Northwest.

-2. Total routine time limit is five minutes.
+- Total routine time limit is five (5) minutes.
 Time begins with the first note of music or as soon as the first dancer crosses the court line or the first motion (whichever comes first).
+The Announcer will be giving the instruction to ‘start’ and will announce the end of the performance.
 Time ends with the last note of music or when all team members have cleared the floor completely (whichever comes last).
-Teams that exceed the total time limit will receive a 10 point deduction.
+Teams that exceed the total time limit will receive a 10-point deduction that will be noted on the scorer’s sheet.

-3. Music is required to be on a thumb drive, cell phone, or MP3 player (not provided).
-All music must be properly registered on the Dance Registration form listing Song, Artist, Album, and Recording label for each piece of music.
+- Music is required to be on a thumb drive or cellphone.
+All music must be properly registered on the Dance Registration form, listing Song, Artist, Album, and Recording label for each piece of music.
 This is due to copyright laws.
-No music with inappropriate language or theme will be allowed, even if it has been edited out!
+Christian music is encouraged!
+No music with inappropriate language or theme will be allowed, even if it has been edited out.

-4. Props may be used to compliment the theme of the performance.
-Please wait until instructed by the “On Deck” monitor to places props and then do so in a timely manner so that the event stays on schedule.
+- Props may be used to compliment the theme of the performance.
+Please wait until instructed by the “On Deck” monitor to place props, and then do so in a timely manner so that the event stays on schedule.

-Judges will score teams in the following categories: Execution (Technique, Control, Precision), Content (Choreography, Complexity), and Effect (Creativity, Projection).
-Judging may begin as soon as the team is asked to ‘take your position.’
+- Adjudicators will score teams in the following categories: Execution, Choreography, Performance, and Christian Values (i.e. song choice, choreography, messaging, costumes, and make-up.).
+Judging may begin as soon as the team is asked to “take your position.”
 Judging must end when the last member crosses the boundary line at the end of the routine.
-Please see the Dance score sheet available on the L.E.S.T.
-Northwest website for more details.
+Please see the Dance score sheet for more details (click below).

-There will be both Standard Judges and Technical Judges for the Cheerleading Competition.
-Judges location will be identified for teams prior to start of competition.
+The location of the adjudicators will be identified for teams prior to the start of competition.
 There will be two timers for the competition.
-One timer will be seated with the Judges and one will be on or near the floor.
+One timer will be seated with the adjudicators and one will be on or near the floor.
 In the event that one timer finds a timing violation and the other does not, a time violation will be taken.

 Score Sheets and Awards